Run PWM regression on a sample of the data

 A vector of DNA sequences ('A', 'T', 'C' or 'G'.
 Will go through

 toupper).
-Please make sure that the sequences are long enough to coverspat_num_bins*spat_bin_sizebp, and that they are centered around the motif/signal.- response
+Sequences must be long enough to coverspat_num_bins*spat_bin_sizebp, and should be centered around the motif/signal.- response

-A matrix of response variables - number of rows should equal the number of sequences
+A matrix (or vector) of response variables.
+The number of rows must equal the number of sequences.
+A single binary vector (0/1) is required when

 - spat_num_bins

-is the motif bi-directional.
-If TRUE, the reverse-complement of the motif will be used as well.
+Whether the motif is bi-directional.
+If TRUE, the reverse-complement is also scored.

 - include_response